-Those who lack of skin exposure to sun, ie ladies who cover their skin, people who don’t get outside very much, the elderly and the house-bound, those people using a sunscreen year round – say in their moisturisers; as well as those with dark skin, and – unfortunately it gets worse with age, though its a big problem in the UK generally due to our geographic location!
-Not just being in Hertfordshire / Bedfordshire – in the UK we are pretty far from the equator obviously.
-The other issue is that by being vigilant with sunscreen we are reducing our skin’s ability to make Vitamin D. For example, SPF 15 blocks 93% of UVB rays, the type our bodies use to make Vitamin D. The UVA rays are the ones that could cause cancer… So it’s a bit of a balancing act.
+Those who lack of skin exposure to sun, ie pregnant women, breastfed babies under 2 years, people who cover their skin, those who don’t get outside very much, the elderly, those in care homes, and the house-bound, those people using a sunscreen year round – say in their moisturisers; as well as those with dark skin, and – unfortunately it gets worse with age, though its a big problem in the UK generally due to our geographic location!
+Not just being in Hertfordshire / Bedfordshire – in the UK we are obviously pretty far from the equator.
+The other issue is that by being generous with sunscreen we are reducing our skin’s ability to make Vitamin D. For example, SPF 15 blocks 93% of UVB rays, the type our bodies use to make Vitamin D. The UVA rays are the ones that could cause cancer… So it’s a bit of a balancing act.

 What can I do?
 Sun, Supplements and Nutrition:

-Enjoy Vitamin D foods such as some of the oily fish ie salmon, (preferably wild salmon as it provides 4-5 times as much vitamin D as farmed salmon* though of course it’s more expensive though frozen is still fine); also mackerel, sardines, herring, trout, and fresh – although not tinned – tuna.
+Enjoy Vitamin D foods such as some of the oily fish ie salmon, (preferably wild salmon as it provides 4-5 times as much vitamin D as farmed salmon* though of course it’s more expensive though frozen is still fine); also mackerel, sardines, herring, trout and kippers.

 So an 85g farmed salmon steak gives 425 IU or 20 mcg of Vitamin D whereas an egg yolk, small bowl of cornflakes or 75g chopped shiitake (not regular) mushrooms may give you about 40IU or 1mcg.
 12 eggs a day isn’t a healthy way to get D!
-2 slices of fortified bread may only give approx 15% of the daily requirement, so eating lots of bread isn’t going to help Vitamin D status much – or your waistline!
+2 slices of fortified bread may only give about 15% of the daily requirement, so eating lots of bread isn’t going to help Vitamin D without affecting your waistline!